ralyodio/defpromo/README.md

 ### Load in Firefox

+1. Build for Firefox: `pnpm build:firefox`
-1. Open `about:debugging#/runtime/this-firefox`
+2. Open `about:debugging#/runtime/this-firefox`
-2. Click "Load Temporary Add-on"
+3. Click "Load Temporary Add-on"
-3. Navigate to the `dist` folder and select `manifest.json`
+4. Navigate to the `dist` folder and select `manifest.firefox.json` (NOT manifest.json)

+**Important:** Firefox requires the `manifest.firefox.json` file which uses `background.scripts` instead of `background.service_worker`.
+If you get an error about service_worker, make sure you're loading `manifest.firefox.json` and not `manifest.json`.

+**Troubleshooting:** If Firefox shows a cached error, try:
+- Remove the extension completely from about:debugging
+- Close and reopen Firefox
+- Rebuild with `pnpm build:firefox`
+- Load `manifest.firefox.json` again

 ### Load in Safari